The Old Electric Vehicle or EV Tax Credit

 • The vehicle was purchased new,

-• The electric vehicle or EV weighs less than 14,000 pound, and
+• The electric vehicle or EV weighs less than 14,000 pounds, and

 • The credit is being claimed for the year the vehicle was purchased and put into service.

-This is a vehicle that, under IRS Section 30D, weighs less than 14,000 pounds, runs significantly by an electric motor, draws electricity from a battery that holds at least 5 kilowatt hours, and is capable of being recharged from an external source of electricity.
-This means it cannot be a traditional hybrid vehicle, or HEV, as it does not draw power externally.
+This vehicle cannot be a traditional hybrid vehicle, or HEV, as it does not draw power externally.
 See information regarding hybrids and plug-in hybrids that may qualify for the credit.

 The electric car tax credit is similar to a rebate in that you cannot use it to purchase the vehicle, but can claim it after your purchase the vehicle.
 However, it is also unlike a rebate because it is not refunded you since nonrefundable tax credits can only be used to offset any taxes you may owe.